 How to Improve Inventory Turnover Ratio Using DIOH

-Why is Knowing How to Compute DIOH Important to my Business?
+Why is Knowing How to Compute DIOH and its Impact on Inventory Turnover Ratio Important to my Business?

 Relative to DIOH, the fewer the number of days you can maintain your inventory at, translates into higher positive cash flow.
 But your inventory level needs to be balanced with your desired Service Level.
-Service Level pertains to the probability you manage to relative to stock outs.
+Again, a given Service Level pertains to the probability you manage to relative to the probability of a stock out.
 If you set a 95% Service Level, then you are accepting the possibility of stock outs 5% of the time.
 More on this later.

 How to Compute “Days Inventory On Hand”